alphagov/govuk-shielded-vulnerable-people-service/README.md

 environment variables.
 To do this it uses the file at `instance/env_to_config.shim` as its path.

-1. Set the Flask environment to development, and let Flask know where the app file is stored:
+1. Set the Flask environment to production, and let Flask know where the app file is stored:
     ```sh
     export FLASK_CONFIG=`env_to_config_shim.py`